Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 plt.title('Weight versus age');

-In this version of the scatter plot, the ages are jittered, but there’s still space between the columns.
-That makes it possible to see the shape of the distribution in each age group, and the differences between groups.
-With this view, it looks like average weights increase until age 40 or 50, and then start to decrease.
+The ages are jittered, but the standard deviation of the noise is small enough that there’s still space between the columns.
+That makes it possible to see the shape of the distribution in each age group, as well as the differences between groups.

 If we take this idea one step farther, we can use KDE to estimate the density function in each column and plot it.
-And there’s a name for that – it’s called a violin plot.
+This way of visualizing the data is called a violin plot.
 Seaborn provides a function that makes violin plots, but before we can use it, we have to get rid of any rows with missing data.
 Here’s how:

 data = brfss.dropna(subset=['AGE', 'WTKG3'])